EmergingMarketWatch

 Kazakhstan

-NBK keeps base rate on hold again, in line with expectations
+NBK still expected to leave base rate on hold

 South Korea